tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 [reproducibility
 crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
-and it appears to capture a deep truth about how our brains actually function.
-However many people are immediately skeptical of the result because **seven** sounds like an absurdly small number.
+and it appears to capture a deep truth about how our brains actually function, yet many people are immediately skeptical of the result because seven sounds like an absurdly small number.

 Surely if you are doing something complex like writing software, or planning a wedding for that matter, you are juggling dozens to hundreds of